Azure-Samples/kaito-sample-pr-reviewer/README.md

 ### Deploy inference-with-adapter workspace

 Once you have the adapter image, you can deploy the inference-with-adapter workspace to the cluster.
-The inference-with-adapter workspace will use the adapter image to load the adapter to the model.
+The inference-with-adapter workspace will use the adapter image to load the adapter to the base model.

 ```sh
 kubectl apply -f workspace/inference/inference-with-adapter.yaml